 To discuss how a Living Will can be drafted to meet your particular requirements, please contact a member of our expert Wills, Trusts and Probate team in Derby, Leicester or Nottingham on 0800 024 1976 or via our online enquiry form

-"Nelsons Solicitors Limited has an extensive offering, with practitioners having experience of trust administration, Court of Protection work, investment management, wills and probate.
-A key feature of the practice is its innovative, online wills service."Legal 500
+"Nelsons Solicitors Limited has an extensive offering, with practitioners having experience of trust administration, Court of Protection work, investment management, wills and probate."Legal 500

 "Always courteous, friendly but professional staff."Client Feedback

 "There is excellent communication with all members of the team.
 If one is off then always someone to help."Client Feedback